NP-NET-research/Recursive-Semi-Markov-Model/README.md

 python main.py test --model-path-base ../model/cn_bert_t1_dev=*.pt
 ```

+## Citation

 ## Credits
-Our work is based on [Constituency Parsing with a Self-Attentive Encoder](https://arxiv.org/abs/1805.01052) and [Multilingual Constituency Parsing with Self-Attention and Pre-Training](https://arxiv.org/abs/1812.11760).
+Our work is based on [Constituency Parsing with a Self-Attentive Encoder](https://www.aclweb.org/anthology/P18-1249) and [Multilingual Constituency Parsing with Self-Attention and Pre-Training](https://www.aclweb.org/anthology/P19-1340).

 The code in this repository and portions of this README are based on https://github.com/nikitakit/self-attentive-parser